 Skilled legal help if you suffer a missed or delayed misdiagnosis in Maryland and Washington, DC

-With more than 35 years of experience successfully representing clients injured through medical negligence, Schochor and Staton, P.A. provides strategic, unrelenting legal representation.
+With more than 35 years of experience successfully representing clients injured through medical negligence, Schochor, Staton, Goldberg, and Cardea, P.A. provides strategic, unrelenting legal representation.
 We work with clients in Washington D.C. and throughout Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.